denzelrenner/Dissertation/Supplementary_Data/Supplementary Table S2.md

 | OXA-23-like beta-lactamase                                                            |
 | streptogramin vat acetyltransferase                                                   |

-Supplementary Table S2 - List of ARG families
+Supplementary Table S2 - List of Antibiotic Resistant Gene families

 A list of all the ARG families discovered by RGI across 1173 genomes